Vector.dev Pipeline Configuration

 Key Implementation Objectives:

 Establish a clean directory structure before deploying the agent.
 Vector relies on TOML for declarative configuration.
-Use multi-file includes to separate sources, transforms, and sinks.
+Use the --config-dir flag to load all .toml files in a directory, keeping sources, transforms, and sinks in separate files so changes stay reviewable.

 mkdir -p /etc/vector/conf.d

-️ Production Warning: Never run Vector with root privileges.
-Create a dedicated vector system user and restrict file permissions to 640 for configuration files.
+Production Warning: Never run Vector with root privileges.
+Create a dedicated vector system user and restrict configuration file permissions to 640.
+A pipeline that can read every log on the box should not also be able to write outside its own directories.

 Expected Output:

 Migrating legacy batch scripts?
-Compare streaming latency against a Python Logparser Setup to justify the architectural shift.
+Compare streaming latency against a Python logparser setup to justify the architectural shift, and reuse that parser's field map so both paths emit the same schema.

 Configure file tailing to capture high-throughput access logs.
-Set read_from = "beginning" for initial backfills.
-Switch to read_from = "end" in steady-state production.
+Set read_from = "beginning" for initial backfills; switch to "end" in steady-state production.
+Use ignore_older_secs to skip aged rotated archives so a fleet restart does not replay weeks of history.

 [sources.web_access]